googlefonts/colr-gradients-spec/colr-gradients-spec.md

         paint the gradient onto the surface following the gradient algorithm

     if format 5: // PaintGlyph
+        apply the outline of the referenced glyph to the clip region
+            // take the intersection of clip regions—see 5.7.11.1.3
-        use the referenced glyph outline to set a clip region call renderPaint() passing the child paint table restore the previous clip region
+        call renderPaint() passing the child paint table restore the previous clip region